 Notice given (within one business day, in a way that does not reveal any personal identifying information of the COVID-19 case) of the potential COVID-19 exposure to:

 Date:

 All employees who may have had COVID- 19 exposure and their authorized representatives.
 Names of employees that were notified:

 Date:

 Independent contractors and other employers present at the workplace during the high-risk exposure period.
 Names of individuals that were notified:

 What were the What could be done

-workplace conditions to reduce exposure

-that could have contributed to the risk to COVID-19?
+workplace conditions that could have contributed to the risk of COVID-19 exposure? to reduce exposure to COVID-19?

-of COVID-19 exposure?
+Was local basith

 Was local health department notified?
 Date:

-Should an employer be made aware of a non-employee infection source COVID-19 status.
+^{}Should an employer be made aware of a non-employee infection source COVID-19 status.